mempool/mempool/README.md

 ## bitcoind+electrum configuration

+> This configuration gives you the ability to do address lookups.

-In order to run with a `electrum` compatible server as the backend, in addition to the settings required for running with `bitcoind` above, you will need to make the following changes to the `docker-compose.yml` file:
+In order to add on an `electrum` compatible server, in addition to the settings required for running with `bitcoind` above, you will need to make the following changes to the `docker-compose.yml` file:

 - Under the `api` service, change the value of the `MEMPOOL_BACKEND` key from `none` to `electrum`:

 ```
   api:
     environment:
-      MEMPOOL_BACKEND: "none"
+      MEMPOOL_BACKEND: "electrum"
 ```

 - Under the `api` service, set the `ELECTRUM_HOST` and `ELECTRUM_PORT` keys to your Docker host IP address and set `ELECTRUM_TLS_ENABLED` to `false`: